nickmeldrum/node-lambda-talk/README.md

  * slide showing choosing JavaScript for the prod code/ JS for the infrastructure code?
 JS all the way down!
  * go into examples of each?

+ TODO Explain lambda proxy integration and pros v cons what does lambda proxy integration do? passes the raw request through to your lambda - your lambda deals with routing - e.g. running express web server now your lambda knows much more about how it's being called good for fast prototyping - less api gateway work to do you lose api gateway

  * brief overview of aws resources you might use with lambda
  * some interesting use cases of lambda